 I believe these cases all had one common feature: these aggressive solid tumor cancers depended on an inefficient metabolism, glycolysis and partly on oxidative phosphorylation, and in layman’s term limiting calories in their diet was a form of "starvation" of cancers.

-CRON diets leads to moderate Ketosis, a metabolic evolutionary adaptation to low calories and we term this CRONK.
-CRON ketogenic diet is low calories with additional use of ketone producing foods or supplements.
-We use Caprylic Acid (Carbon 8 medium chain fatty acids) with the CRON diets to enhance ketogenic effect without resorting to foods which are difficult to digest.
+CRONK diets leads to moderate Ketosis, a metabolic evolutionary adaptation to low calories and we term this CRONK.
+CRONK ketogenic diet is low calories with additional use of ketone producing foods or supplements.
+We use Caprylic Acid (Carbon 8 medium chain fatty acids) with the CRONK diets to enhance ketogenic effect without resorting to foods which are difficult to digest.